My new favourite web browser (Vieb)

 After some time, I discovered qutebrowser https://qutebrowser.org/, which if you don't know, is a browser inspired by that vimperator addon but with all the functionality built in, and a whole lot more.
 It's written in python and it uses qtwebengine.
 I used it for quite a few years as my main browser on this very thinkpad x220, and I'd say it was definitely my favourite web browser.

-what is the advantage of something like qutebrowser over a firefox addon like vimperator (which was discontinued and replaced by tridactyl, which does the same shit).
-Well firstly, the wayaddons work is that they don't activate until a page fully loads.
+What is the advantage of something like qutebrowser over a firefox addon like vimperator (which was discontinued and replaced by tridactyl, which does the same shit).
+Well firstly, the way addons work is that they don't activate until a page fully loads.
 That means that when loading heavy web pages (which sadly one has to do quite often), even if the main content of the page has loaded in, you can't actually use any keybinds until you wait for the whole thing to finish.
 This gets really annoying really fast.
 Also, firefox blocks addons from working on certain pages for perfectly reasonable security reasons, but not being able to scroll with hjkl on the settings page is also really annoying.
 Finally, qutebrowser is built from the ground up to be extensible and configurable by the end user in the linux style, with a big ass config file in your .config directory.
 Compared to firefox where you just don't have the same level of control, and even what you do have is much less intuitive, clearly not designed to actually be touched by the end user.
 To get around this, you end up using addons to configure your browser, which slows the whole program down even more than its already slow and bloated default.

 The main advantage of firefox over qutebrowser however is also that last point: addons.
 In particular, ublock origin.
 Qutebrowser does have adblocking functionality, which works well enough most of the time, but on particularly intrusive and evil websites, particularly youtube, the adblock doesn't work.
 Blocking youtube ads is a major downfall of qutebrowser.
 However, there are workarounds that the community have come up with.
 When I mained qutebrowser, I had a custom bind which would open youtube links through invidious https://invidious.io/, which worked well enough for me.
 Unfortunately, youtube started to become very aggresive in their stance against third party frontends and scrapers, and they began blocking or severely throttling invidious instances, as well as sending scary takedown requests to their opperators.
 Invidious still works to some degree, but you will have to reload and change instances a number of times before your video will actually start playing.
 This unfortunately led me back to firefox.